Scroll to navigation

 • seccomp=unconfined : Turn off seccomp confinement for the container

-• seccomp=profile.json : White listed syscalls seccomp Json file to be used as a seccomp filter
+• seccomp=profile.json : JSON file to be used as the seccomp filter for the container.

 --shm-size=number[unit]